 - Consider protection for your valuables against damage during the moving process.
 Contents Replacement Cost pays for the cost of repair or replacement subject to loss settlement.

-- Make the rookie mistakes of not making a large enough down payment, skipping a home inspection, or get lost in additional costs (i.e. legal fees, taxes etc.).
+- Make the rookie mistake of not making a large enough down payment.

-- Forget to notify your insurance company to change your auto insurance–Where you live affects the premiums you pay for your car.
+- Forget to notify your isure broker to change your auto insurance.
+Where you live affects the premiums you pay for your car!

-- The Building—Protection against major events such as fire, windstorm, lightning, vandalism and other covered events.
+This offers protection against major events, such as fire, windstorm, lightning, vandalism and other covered events.
 It’s important to note that flood and other water damage is usually not covered in a home policy.
-Check with your broker if you are unsure of what you are covered for.
+Check with your isure broker if you are unsure of what you are covered for.

-- Personal belongings—Covers the basics (clothing, furniture, other appliances) in a covered disaster.
-Other high value and leisure items usually have limited coverage unless you have purchased additional coverage.
+This covers the basics (clothing, furniture, other appliances) in a covered disaster.
+Other high-value and leisure items usually have limited coverage unless you have purchased additional coverage.
 Due to a 70% limit of the amount of insurance you have on the structure of your home, ensure that you keep an updated list of possessions and their values.